defano/wyldcard/README.md

 put "Yes,No" into button myMenuButton -- Menu-styled button gets two menu items "Yes" and "No"
 ```

-#### Menu containers
+#### Menus as containers

-Every menu in the menu bar, as well as buttons of the style `popup`, are containers whose value specifies the items that appear in them.
+Every menu in the menu bar, as well as buttons of the style `popup`, are containers whose contents defines the items that appear in them.
 The value placed into a menu container is interpreted as a list of items or lines, each of which represents an item in the menu.
 Any `-` value in the list is interpreted as menu separator (this was not true in HyperCard).

 For example: